 See the full image:

-And some close-up shots:
+And two detailed shots:

 Where to find this work of art